VOLUNTEER

 Job Openings

 Alliance For Children is the children’s advocacy center serving all of Tarrant County.
-Since 1992, over 65,000 children have benefitted from Alliance For Children’s teamed investigations and coordinated approach.
-Alliance For Children is a nonprofit organization that operates child-friendly centers located in Arlington, Fort Worth, Hurst, and Lakeside.
+Since 1992, over 71,000 children have benefitted from Alliance For Children’s teamed investigations and coordinated approach.
+Alliance For Children is a nonprofit organization that operates child-friendly centers located in Arlington, Fort Worth, and Hurst.
 It is our mission to protect Tarrant County children from child abuse through teamed investigations, healing services, and community education.

 Job Duties/Essential Functions: